-Outreach and intervention activities included providing educational material to 53 individuals, follow-up interviews with sixteen lead-exposed individuals, and distribution of resources on diagnosis and management of lead exposure to one health care provider whose patients had an elevated BLL.
+Outreach and intervention activities included providing educational material to 53 individuals, follow-up interviews with 16 lead-exposed individuals, and distribution of resources on diagnosis and management of lead exposure to one health care provider whose patients had an elevated BLL.
 Up to four educational brochures were distributed depending on the source of the individual's exposure to lead: one on working safely with lead, the second on controlling lead exposure in firing ranges, a third on reducing lead exposure when reloading firearms or casting lead as a hobby (available at www.oem.msu.edu under Resources for Adult Blood Lead (ABLES)) and a fourth, a "how to" guide for home maintenance and renovation from the U.S. Department of Housing and Urban Development.
 Private gun clubs and ranges that are run by members and volunteers are not under the jurisdiction of the Michigan Occupational Safety and Health Administration (MIOSHA) program.
-Outreach efforts to educate the group of lead-exposed hobbyists who use private clubs remained a challenge.
+Outreach efforts to educate the group of lead-exposed hobbyists who use private clubs remain a challenge.

-SUMMARY OF INDUSTRIAL HYGIENE INSPECTIONS CONDUCTED FOR BLOOD LEAD LEVELS $\geq$ 25 $\mu g/dL,$ 2020-2021
+SUMMARY OF INDUSTRIAL HYGIENE INSPECTIONS CONDUCTED FOR BLOOD LEAD LEVELS ≥ 25 μg/dL, 2022

-The MIOSHA General Industry Safety and Health Division (GISHD) conducted one inspection: a remediation services.
+The MIOSHA General Industry Safety and Health Division (GISHD) conducted one inspection: a firing range.

-1) Remediation Services
+1) Firing Range

-The inspection completed in 2020 was initiated because an employee at a remediation service had a BLL of 39 $\mu$ g/dL.
+The inspection completed in 2022 was initiated because an employee at a firing range had a BLL of $27 \mu g/dL$ .